Life outside the classroom

 During the last week of the programme, students have the opportunity to live in Paris, explore the city, and attend classes on the Sciences Po Paris’ flagship campus.

 While the academic programme is intense, the Pre-College Programme makes time for extracurricular activities.
 After classes and on weekends, participants have time to have fun and explore their surroundings.
-The activities programme ranges from cultural visits and weekend excursions to social activities and sports.
+The activities programme ranges from cultural visits and weekend excursions to social activities, sports games and Bastille Day celebration.

 A medium-sized city with a rich history, Reims is an ideal location for students seeking an immersive experience in French life and culture.
 For over a thousand years, Reims served as the coronation site of the French monarchy and boasts an impressive architectural heritage, from its renowned cathedral to its world-famous vineyards and Art Deco architecture.

 During their time in Paris, students go on excursions in the city, participate in cultural activities, and visit Parisian landmarks.
-They get the chance to see the capital from its best vantage point during a Seine river cruise, to admire some of the masterpieces of art history in Paris’ many museums, and to walk around the capital’s historical neighborhoods.
+They get the chance to see the capital from its best vantage point during a Seine River cruise, admire some of the masterpieces of art history in Paris’ many museums, and walk around the capital’s historical neighborhoods.

 ACCOMMODATION AND MEALS